Impact of smoke on the air quality at the NAC

 An NAC English Theatre/NAC French Theatre presentation of the Porte Parole production

-Inspired by the writer’s own life experience, Rose in the Machine is the heartfelt and intimate journey of a mother seeking to understand her daughter’s autism disorder.
-Maude is challenged not only by her own limitations but also encounters tremendous flaws in our healthcare and education systems.
+Inspired by the writer’s own life experience, Rose in the Machine is the heartfelt and intimate journey of a mother seeking to understand her daughter’s autism, offering a compassionate window into the polychromatic shades of experience for families with neurodiverse children in Quebec.

 In navigating the many obstacles thrown in her path by our healthcare and education systems, Rose's mother breaks through pervasive barriers to arrive at an enlightened epiphany, and ultimately, hope for the future.